This page provides an overview of the general timeline and milestones for Phase 1 and Phase 2 of the Extension Service website.

 - Identify/confirm contacts for site managers/decision makers for each website in the OSU Extension family.

-- Preliminary development: With CWS, set up necessary servers and development sites.
+- Preliminary development: With Central Web and Mobile Services, set up necessary servers and development sites.

 - Identify essential features/functions/content and develop initial content strategy for new OSU Extension CMS/main web presence.